naver/storybook-addon-preview/CONTRIBUTING.md

 1. You can add CodeSandbox to the `src/codesandbox` folder.
 2. The name should be something like `DEFAULT_$$$$_CODESANDBOX` ex) DEFAULT_VUE_CODESANDBOX.
+3. The function is of type `CodeSandboxTemplate`.
+You must use the user-specified `useDependencies` and `files`.
+4. `files` must have basic files for CodeSandbox to run.

 ```js
 import { CodeSandboxTemplate } from "../types";